Zaltu/AIGIS/README.md

 There are two parts to take into account.
 First of all what functionality can be *exposed*?
 The simple answer is everything.
 Any possible functionality, including code related to frames, generators and tracebacks mentioned above, can be called accross process.
 AIGIS does some magic behind the scenes to make sure that any call made from another process ends up being evaluated *in the core process*.
 Since core plugins are loaded directly into the core process, this means they are run in a very standard manner, having access to the full scope of their runtimes.

 The keyword there is scope, which carries over to part two.
 What can be *returned/shared* accross processes?
-Dill of course explicitely states that frames, generators and tracebacks cannot be serialized (due to relience on the GIL, which I personally know very little about), so those types are, of course, impossible to share.
+Dill explicitely states that frames, generators and tracebacks cannot be serialized (due to relience on the GIL, which I personally know very little about), so those types are, of course, impossible to share.
 This also means any object or namespace containing these kinds of objects cannot be shared, since they can also not be serialized.
 (As a side note, custom exception types and Exception class objects are still properly raised accross processes.
 It is only the traceback that cannot be shared, making proper error logging important.)
 Where the scope comes into play is that it is very important to remember that only the *local scope of the returned object* gets serialized.
 If, for example, a function or class refers at some point to a value that is defined outside of itself, attempting to use that in the subprocess will result in an **`NameError`** if that name is not also defined in the scope of the caller.
 Some examples:
 ```python